Graduate research

 If you do not meet the minimum entry requirements for direct entry into our graduate research degrees, you may wish to consider undertaking the Graduate Diploma in Arts (Advanced) as a pathway into Graduate Research.

-Step 2: Finding a Supervisor
+Step 2: Finding a supervisor

 You can look for potential supervisors by:

-Find current Research Degree opportunities at Arts
+2. Find current Research Degree opportunities at Arts

-Search the Find an Expert directory
+4. Search the Find an Expert directory

 When contacting a potential supervisor, you should include:

-All your higher education transcripts Your transcripts should give detailed information of the individual mark received in your university-level qualifications to date, as well as the institution's grading system
+All higher education transcripts Your transcripts should give detailed information of the individual mark received in your university-level qualifications to date, as well as the institution's grading system

-A 2,500-word research proposal The research proposal is the starting point for your thesis.
+The research proposal is the starting point for your thesis.
 It should include a brief introduction and conclusion, and the following outline:

 1. The specific area of your intended research, with a clear title